alkesh26/blog/content/posts/leetcode-valid-number.md

       decimal = false

 - loop for character in s
-  // check if current char is number then set number flag to true
+  // check if the current char is a number, then set the number flag to true
   - if c >= '0' && c <= '9'
     - number = true

-  // if char is an exponent then verify
+  // if char is an exponent, then verify
   // appeared twice or before any number
   // return false
   // else set exponent to true and all other variables to false